segmentio/segment-docs/src/connections/sources/catalog/libraries/server/object-api/index.md

 Note: The average response time increases with the synchronous objects API header set, which can impact performance speed.

+## Regional configuration

+For Business plans with access to [Regional Segment](/docs/guides/regional-segment), you can use the `host` configuration parameter to interact with the desired region:
+1. Oregon (Default) — `objects.segment.com`
+2. Dublin — `objects.euw1.segment.com`

 ## Naming

 ### snake_case properties